smitj23/CS425-2018/assignments/PA01/README.md

 5. Your character should NOT keep looping between the points.

 ### Unity Tasks:
-1. Create a unity project that demonstrates the same charactor and animations as your OGRE program.
+1. Create a Unity project that demonstrates the same charactor and animations as your OGRE program.
 It is fine that the waypoints are different from OGRE's waypoints.
 This means you must have
     - A charactor following a list of 10 randomly created waypoints
     - The charactor must be displaying running and stopping animations.